God of War (PS4)

 There is plenty of adventure in this action-adventure.
 Collectibles and artifacts found throughout the realms greatly extend the gameplay beyond the story.
 The exploration feels akin to the newest Tomb Raider games, meaning that the world is not entirely free to roam, and that there are many dungeons and areas that become convenient distractions from the story.
 Side quests actually make an appearance to add to the distraction.
 Many of them offer greater rewards and upgrades that you won’t see if you decide to stick to the story.

-More inspiration was drawn for AC:Origins as God of War has a loot system—a first for the franchise.
+More inspiration was drawn from AC:Origins as God of War has a loot system—a first for the franchise.
 God of War is much less loot heavy, meaning many types of armor, enchantments, and runic abilities are only found in chests rather than the body of an enemy.
 In addition, we get to purchase and upgrade some of these things through a pair of dwarven blacksmith brothers that assist Kratos and Atreus throughout their journey.

 With much less loot and upgradable gear, we get a spin on a recently popular style of action-adventure.
 Rather than having an experience level, we have what I would consider a gear level.
 Kratos grows stronger based on the armor, abilities, and the upgrades you will attach to them.
 You still get experience points, but they act as currency to gain new combos and addition attacks for our protagonists.
 This system encourages players to specialize in the stats they care about the most.
 My version of Kratos might be better at Runic attacks and cooldowns while someone else’s might be stronger in vitality and defense.
 I enjoyed this loadout-like system because it never made me feel too overpowered, and every enemy brought a challenge to the end.